goapu/goapu/README.md

 * Supported AR-based visualization workflows for image-guided surgical applications.
 * Contributed to annotation, validation, and preparation of medical-imaging datasets.
+* Assisted with data quality control and anatomical structure labeling for endoscopic surgical scenes.

 ### Working Student — Computer Vision